The system is highly configurable. As a result, system data can vary by name and/or type.

 |Shipping Contact Name|

-The name of the person designated as the contact for anything shipped to a physical location.
+Person designated as POC for all shipments to a physical location.

 |Shipping Contact Address|

-A user is a person who is authorized to use PearsonAccess next system.
-User data generally includes, but is not limited to and may not always be called by these names:
+A user is a person that is authorized to use PearsonAccess next.
+User data generally includes, but is not limited to, the information below.

 |Username||For logging in to the system and tracking user activity.|